Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Solution: Use Visual Cues

-Dogs are naturally visual animals as opposed to auditory, and as a result, it may be beneficial to avoid using verbal cues alone or, in some cases, at all.
+Dogs are naturally visual animals as opposed to auditory, so it may be beneficial to avoid using verbal cues alone or, in some cases, at all.
 Using hand signals/gestures prevents you from repeating the verbal cue and can help your puppy understand the command faster.

-It’s not uncommon for puppies to understand a visual cue even if they don’t associate the word that goes along with it.
+It’s common for puppies to understand a visual cue even if they don’t associate the word that accompanies.

 Mistake # 7: Focusing on Mistakes, Instead of Rewarding Success

-It is human nature to focus on the negatives of a situation and to try and correct to make things right.
-However, when dog training, it is important to focus on the lighter side of life!
+It is human nature to focus on a situation's negatives and try and correct to make things right.
+However, when dog training, focusing on the lighter side of life is important!

 Reacting to your puppy’s mistakes doesn’t teach him what he should be doing, only that he’s done something wrong.
-In some cases, a response may be what your puppy is looking for, even if it’s a negative one, so your reaction could be encouraging bad behaviour.
+In some cases, a response may be what your puppy is looking for, even if it’s negative, so your reaction could encourage bad behaviour.

 Solution: Look for Opportunities to Reward